artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw1/homework1.md

 ## 1. Let's get rolling

 Let's use Python to send commands to the robots!
+We'll need two terminal windows to do this.
+One to run the the R2D2 server, and one to run Python "REPL" environment.
+REPL stands for read, eval, print, loop.
+That means we can interactively write and test code in the terminal.

-First launch the R2D2 server.
+First, launch the R2D2 server in its own terminal window.
 This will manage the bluetooth connection between your computer and the robot, and will relay commands from your python code to the robot.
 You should launch the server in its own terminal window by running the commands:
 ```bash
 cd sphero-project/
 source r2d2/bin/activate